Hero Background

 At least once a year is recommended, but cleaning twice annually is ideal due to high humidity, pollen, and organic buildup from nearby trees.

-High-quality exterior paints formulated for hot, humid regions with UV protection and mildew-resistant additives last longest in climates like The Woodlands.
+High-quality exterior paints formulated for hot, humid regions with UV protection and mildew-resistant additives typically last longest in climates like The Woodlands.

 Look for missing or curled shingles, dents from hail, sagging or detached gutters, interior water stains, and excessive granule buildup in gutters or at downspout outlets.